Contact phone: (919) 817-0734

 Will you caulk my tub or tile?

-As a courtesy to our customers, we do caulking free of charge!
-However, because this is a courtesy service done in efforts of providing the most complete job possible and is free to our customers, we require all subsequent caulking touch-ups, etc to be done by our customers.
+As a courtesy to our customers, we do caulking only for a small fee!
+However, because this is service done in efforts of providing the most complete job possible, we require all subsequent caulking touch-ups, etc to be done by our customers.
 Also, all caulking will stain and wear through the months and years as well, therefore we recommend that our customers subsequently replace the caulk as desired.

 Do I need to clean my tub and/or tile cleaned before I have my surfaces refinished?